MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example1.rst

     Now we set min_rad to 31 and max_rad to 35.
 We can do this by dragging and dropping the sliders or typing in the spinbox and hitting enter on the keyboard.
 We could also set min_dist to be at least 200.
     Now reduce the values of p1 and p2 considerably.
 We found p1 at 57 and p2 at 7 worked well.
     Try playing with other values however as it will give you a feel for how it can take a bit of fiddling!
+Check the tracking on different frames by moving the frame_selector slider.
 Whilst performing this optimisation it is helpful to see the size of circles being found by the algorithm.
 In the annotation tab under rad_from_data select True.
 This now displays the radius measured with Hough circles.